tests-always-included/wick/formulas/wick-base/README.md

 * $1 - Name of variable that should get the result.
 * $2 - Name of the service you want to build the path for.

+Examples

-Example:    # Get the full path to the override file.
+    # Get the full path to the override file.
     wickServiceOverridePathSystemd paths "$service"
     wickArrayJoin overridePath "/" "${paths[@]}"